 Constructed in 1918, Mt.
 Pilchuck fire hut is among one of Washington’s most popular, with an often crowded trail but and spectacular overlook of the North Cascades and several Washington’s famed volcanoes.
-The 3-mile trail, which gains just over 2,100 feet, climbs moderately steep and rocky sections.
+The 3‑mile trail, which gains just over 2,100 feet, climbs moderately steep and rocky sections.
 Along the way, hikers pass the remnants of the former Mt.
-Pilchuck ski area, which featured a rope-tow and chairlift but closed in the 1970’s.
-The peak is an exceptional climb throughout much of the year, and exhilarating in winter, however under snow it is prone to avalanches.
+Pilchuck ski area, which featured a rope-tow and chairlift but closed in the 1970s.
+The peak is an exceptional climb throughout much of the year, and exhilarating in winter, however, under the snow, it is prone to avalanches.

 Set at the heart of the North Cascades, Desolation Peak is one of the more strenuous hikes in the state and a difficult hut to reach.
 But it has historical significance, as it was the summer residence of writer Jack Kerouac.
 In 1956, Kerouac spent 63 days in the summer as a fire watchman.
 During that time, he formulated his ideas for Lonesome Traveler, The Dharma Bums, and Desolation Angels.
 At the top, hikers are offered views high above Ross Lake, including Jack Mountain, and the jagged spire-like Hozomeen Mountain.
 For literary lovers of Kerouac’s work, Desolation Peak is almost like a pilgrimage.